 - i.
 A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
-Previously looked after children are children who were looked after but ceased to be so because they were adopted (became subject to child arrangements orders in 2014 or special guardianship orders) including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - ii.
-For the purpose of processing a school application a single home address must be used.
-The child's place of residence is taken to be the parental home at which they normally reside.
-Where parents claim equal or dual residency, they must prioritise one address over the other, or risk the application not being processed.
-For children of UK service personnel (UK Armed Forces) and crown servants a unit postal address or quartering area address that has been formally declared by an official letter will be used as the home address prior to arrival into the UK. - iii.
-The term "brother or sister" includes half brother or sister, step brother or sister or legally adopted child being regarded as the brother or sister living at the same home address. - iv.
-If criterion 4 is used, professional supporting documentation must be supplied (e.g. a letter from a doctor or social worker) and must be submitted with the application.
-The following lists areas that are considered exceptional but is not an exhaustive list: - Medical need - Children subject to Child Protection Plans - Parents suffering domestic violence (This is dependent on documentary evidence by a lead professional)
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (became subject to child arrangements orders in 2014 or special guardianship orders) including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society. - Children who were adopted under the Adoption Act 1976 and children who were adopted under section 46 of the Adoption and Children Act 2002.
+24 - Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
+Child arrangements orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangements order.